-The Jacob’s Pillow Creative Development Residency Program supports the development and rehearsal of new dance repertory.
-This program serves as a signature of the Pillow’s artistic focus and underscores its support for the expansion of the art form, for artists and audiences.
+The Jacob’s Pillow Creative Development Residency Program supports the development, research, and rehearsal of new dance repertory.
+This program serves as a signature of the Pillow’s artistic focus and underscores its support for the expansion of the art form for artists and audiences.

-The Creative Development Residency program has supported hundreds of artists, including Mark Morris and Yo-Yo Ma; Big Dance Theater; Zaccho Dance Theater; Kate Weare; Kyle Abraham, Camille Brown; Rashaun Mitchell and Silas Riener; Suzanne Farrell; the Cambodian Project; Kimberly Bartosik; Monica Bill Barnes; Chet Walker; John Jasperse; Joanna Kotze; and many other artists.
+The Creative Development Residency program has supported hundreds of artists including Mark Morris and Yo-Yo Ma; Big Dance Theater; Kate Weare; Kyle Abraham; Jessica Lang; Rashaun Mitchell and Silas Riener; Bryan Arias; Suzanne Farrell; the Cambodian Project; Kimberly Bartosik; Jodi Melnick; Monica Bill Barnes; Chet Walker; John Jasperse; Dorrance Dance; and many other artists.

 Creative Development Residencies are by invitation from the Jacob’s Pillow Director.